 You can also bring your own unlocked phone if it’s on either the list above or this supported phones list.

 I found a great price on a new Moto G4 32 GB phone.
 For $130, I picked up a brand new shiny white unocked phone from B&H Photo.
 They no longer have that deal, but you can pick up the 32 GB version of the newer Moto G5 for $185 from Amazon if you’re willing to put up with ads on the lockscreen.

 Mine’s not the latest Moto (G5) or the greatest (Moto Z), but it’s got plenty of space and computing power to do all that I want a phone to do.
 With a new phone comes a new plan.
 The latest generation phones are all on their Clear Choice Plans.
 If you want data, the cheapest plan is $20 plus tax for 1 GB.

 With the upgraded Republic Wireless plan, I’ll be paying about $10 more per month than I was before.
 And that’s fine.
 It’s still a frugal plan.
 Continuing to struggle with a substandard sluggish old phone would have been the cheap move.

 As per usual, I’m recommending products that will not only make you richer, but may make me richer, too.
-If you click on one of these links and sign on with Republic or Personal Capital, you will be contributing to this site’s charitable mission.
+If you click on one of these links and sign on with Republic or Empower, you will be contributing to this site’s charitable mission.
 Thank you.

 Have a marvelous week!